rbmk-project/rbmk/pkg/cli/sh/README.md

 of executing external commands, and `$RBMK_EXE` is set to `rbmk`, thus supporting previously existing scripts without modification.

-The `rbmk sh` command appeared in RBMK v0.2.0.
+The `rbmk sh` command was introduced in RBMK v0.2.0.